xen-troops/moulin/docs/user-reference.rst

 * :code:`env` - list of additional environment variables that should be exported before calling :code:`west build`.

+* :code:`ext_files` - defines :code:`destination_name:path_to_source_file`
+  mapping of external files that need to be collected before calling :code:`west build`.
+The destination is specified relative to zephyr's :code:`build-dir`, and can include subdirectories.
+If the destination path is specified then it will be created.
+You can rename the source file by providing its new name in the destination part.

 Please note that this builder uses :code:`--pristine=auto` command-line option.